tarwn/lessthandot-hugo/blogs/content/posts/2011-07-28-what-gordon-ramsay-can-teach-it.md

 That approach doesn't work in the restaurant business and it only appears to work in the IT trade because no one gets violently ill when we deliver half-cooked systems.

-“Don't get to clever”.
+"Don't get to clever".
 A professional chef manages the size of their menu to what they can deliver and a professional IT group has to do the same.
 We need to build a simpler menu that focuses on delivering what the business needs and what we can provide rather than trying to deliver anything and everything on the market (and doing all of it poorly).
 This doesn't mean leaving off new technologies, but we need to make sure we've tried them and have a good grasp of their strengths and weaknesses before putting them on the menu.

 ## Authenticity